 Perhaps you’ve come across the hundreds of thousands of permanent markers moving at hyper-speed to trending audio on TikTok, or you’ve picked up a blackout poetry book at the bookstore.
 Or maybe you literally blacked out and have no idea how you ended up on a poetry article, but stay with us! #BlackoutPoetry isn’t just for those who consider themselves poets.
-Today, we’ll look at the form’s historic roots, its connection to Dadaism, and why it might be the cure for your writer’s block.
+Today, we’ll dive into what is blackout poetry, historic roots, its connection to Dadaism, and why it might be the cure for your writer’s block.

 Definition of Blackout poetry